EPA-approved 3m Lead Check Swabs & D-Lead lead paint test kits

 Can these products test kids' toys?

-The quantity of lead found in children’s products is required to be less than 100ppm, and since 3M and D-Lead are capable of screening to 600 ppm, we do encourage you to rely on these tests for your children’s products.
+The quantity of lead found in children’s products is required to be less than 100ppm, and since 3M and D-Lead are capable of screening to 600 ppm, we do not encourage you to rely on these tests for your children’s products.

 Before buying these swabs, it’s also important that you make sure they in fact work on the surface you intend on testing.